vectara/vectara-docs/www/docs/search-apis/sql/built_in_filterable_metadata.md

 import {Config} from '../../definitions.md';

-A few pieces of metadata that are filterable out of the box, as they're very useful in a variety of situations.
+A few pieces of metadata are filterable out of the box, as they're very useful in a variety of situations.
 This page describes these.

-Note tha tyou can set up additional fields to filter on by setting up [filter attributes](/docs/admin-apis/create-corpus#filter-attribute) on a corpus.
+Note that you can set up additional fields to filter on by setting up [filter attributes](/docs/admin-apis/create-corpus#filter-attribute) on a corpus.